Upper route of Manaslu via the Rupinala Pass

 • Manaslu Circuit would appeal to anyone looking for a challenging trek in a remote region of Nepal visited by relatively few other trekkers.

 The trek along the upper route of the Manaslu trek takes you towards Rupina La pass (4700m), following a ridge of a mountain through a rhododendron forest.
-After Dharchey hill, there are no villages until we reach the valley that leads us to Manaslu.
+After Dharchey Hill, there are no villages until we reach the valley that leads us to Manaslu.
 We will have the opportunity to explore local customs and cultures, visit monasteries, and encounter prayer flags, prayer wheels, and prayer walls after Nyak village.

 Included